 Hikers can create a longer loop by using the blue-blazed Gulf Hagas Cut-off trail.
 This trail connects from the Rim Trail and Pleasant River Tote Road to the AT 0.7 miles north of the Rim Trail - AT intersection.

 The Gulf Hagas trails have rough footing, so some experience hiking and good sturdy footwear are needed.
 A walking stick for balance can be helpful for the river crossing.
 Some people opt to bring sandals for the river crossing so as to keep their hiking shoes dry, but note that this makes it easier to slip on the rocky river-bed.
-For more tips on fording safely, click here.
 Additionally, the trail is in a remote location with very unreliable cell-service, so a physical map and compass and knowledge of how to use them are strongly recommended.
 Detailed maps of Gulf Hagas are available for purchase at the KI-Jo Mary Forest Checkpoint, or on the North Maine Woods website.

-Fees - To access the Gulf Hagas area via vehicle, one must pass through private land which has an associated fee collected by North Maine Woods Inc. The day use fee (as of 2019) is $10 for Maine Residents, $15 for non-Maine Residents with children under 15 or adults over 70 free (more info on their website).
+Fees - To access the Gulf Hagas area via vehicle, one must pass through private land which has an associated fee collected by North Maine Woods, Inc. The day use fee (as of 2021) is $11 for Maine Residents, $16 for non-Maine Residents with children under 18 or adults over 70 free (more info on their website).
 Only cash and checks are accepted.
 Camping and fires are prohibited within the Gulf Hagas area, though there are nearby sites that can be reserved with North Maine Woods for a fee.
-The access road is an unpaved and generally unsigned logging road, where logging trucks have right-of-way, and bicycles are banned.
+The access road is an unpaved and generally unsigned logging road, where logging trucks have right-of-way and bicycles are banned.

 The Appalachian Trail - Do not underestimate the difficulty of hiking the Appalachian Trail (A.T.) and associated side trails in Maine.
 Be sure to carry equipment and supplies necessary for this undertaking and be prepared for challenging weather conditions.
 Please educate yourself before hiking, so that you can have the knowledge and skills necessary for an enjoyable and safe hike.
 Fires are only allowed in the provided fireplace ring at established campsites; it is illegal in Maine to build a fire elsewhere.